GabrielLin/MinSCIE/README.md

 ## Demo

-To see a demo, please refer to the class `tests.minie.DetectCitationDemo`.
+For the demos, please refer to the classes `tests.minie.Demo.java` and `tests.minie.DetectCitationDemo.java`.

 ## Citing
 If you use MinScIE in your work, please cite our paper: